 - One declaration of homestead

 This plan can usually run approximately $2,500.00 – $3,500.00, plus registry recording fees, for a married couple.
-With so much uncertainty caused by the shutdown, I am offering this particular package, during the shutdown, for $1,000.00 plus recording fees, which I expect to typically be about $210.00.
-Contact the office here if I can be of assistance.
+With so much uncertainty caused by the shutdown, I am offering this particular package, during the shutdown, for $2,000.00 plus recording fees, which I expect to typically be about $210.00.
+Contact the office here and mention this article if I can be of assistance.